The Race Beat

 The Race Beat: The Press, the Civil Rights Struggle, and the Awakening of a Nation is a 2006 nonfiction book by journalists Gene Roberts and Hank Klibanoff.
 The book is about the Civil Rights Movement in the United States, specifically about the role of newspapers and television.
-The Race Beat refers to reporters whose beat reporting covered issues of race.
+Roberts was familiar with the Civil Rights Movement based on his journalism for the New York Times, and similarly Klibanoff from his work with the Atlanta Journal-Constitution.
+Roberts and Klibanoff's book brings to light the impact national journalists had on the march towards passage of the Civil Rights and Voting Rights Acts, respectively.